 IN HIS GENES

-Following Athens, Tyler decided to specialize in cycling on the European professional circuit.
-Among Tyler's incredible bike victories are the 2004 Grand Prix Bermuda Cycling Race and the 2005 La Veriers - Les Essarts.
-He placed 11th in the road race at the 2006 Commonwealth Games in Melbourne and won a stage of the Tour of Guadeloupe in 2006 before joining the professional Team Slipstream for the 2007 season.
+Following the 2004 Athens Olympics, Butterfield decided to specialize in cycling on the European pro circuit.
+His bike victories include the 2004 Grand Prix Bermuda Cycling Race and the 2005 La Veriers-Les Essarts.
+He placed 11th in the road race at the 2006 Commonwealth Games in Melbourne and won a stage of the Tour of Guadeloupe in 2006 before joining Team Slipstream for the 2007 season.

-In 2012 Tyler returned to Olympic competition at the 2012 Games in London.
-He also claimed victory at the Pan American Championship at La Paz, Argentina, and came 2nd at Ironman Galveston 5150.
-The successes kept coming in 2013, with 2nd at Ironman Cozumel, 3rd at Abu Dhabi, 7th at the Ironman World Championships in Kona and 9th at the 70.3 World Championships.
-In 2014 he claimed victory against a formidable field at Abu Dhabi.
+In 2012 Butterfield returned to Olympic triathlon competition at the 2012 Games in London, and went on to claim victory at the Pan American Championship in La Paz, Argentina, and came second at Ironman Galveston 5150.
+The successes kept coming in 2013, with second at Ironman Cozumel, third in Abu Dhabi, seventh at the Ironman World Championships and ninth at the 70.3 World Championships.

 Proven fastest in the wind tunnel and on the Ironman circuit, the P5 showcases Cervélo’s industry-leading aerodynamic engineering.